 I started writing OghmaNano just after finishing my PhD in 2008 while taking a break for academia and deciding what to do next.
 At that time it was a simple drift diffusion diode model which did not take account of disorder.
 The majority of the complex core of OghmaNano which deals with disordered materials was written while I was working in the Physics Department at the Imperial College London in 2010-2011.
 During this time I was working for Jenny Nelson on organic solar cells, it was a very productive and exciting time.
 Since then the model has been expanded to model many other classes of material system.

 No not really, I add features as and when I need them or my collaborators need them.
 If I get free time then I add features which nobody has asked for but I think are interesting to write.
-If OghmaNano does not do what you want it to do then send me a mail, let's collaborate it it could be fun!
+If OghmaNano does not do what you want it to do then drop me a message through the forum, let's collaborate it it could be fun!

 Yes, do what you want with the results from OghmaNano.
 Under the following conditions: